every-app/every-app-monorepo/ONBOARDING.md

 # Create an App for Development
 1. Go to directory where you work on new projects
-1. Run CLI by entering relative path to the every-app-monorepo folder
+1. Run CLI by entering relative path to the every-app folder
-    - e.g. `bun ./every-app-monorepo/cli/src/bin/cli.ts app create`
+    - e.g. `bun ./every-app/cli/src/bin/cli.ts app create`
 1. Follow prompts
 1. Run `npm run dev`
 1. Go to Gateway and create custom app with the same App ID and the url being localhost:3001